Algospeak: Causes and motivations

 Many social media platforms rely on automated content moderation systems to enforce their guidelines, which the users often have no control over and may be changed at any time.
 TikTok in particular uses artificial intelligence to proactively moderate content, in addition to responding to user reports and using human moderators.
 In colloquial usage, such systems are called "algorithms" or "bots".
-TikTok has faced criticism for their unequal enforcement on topics such as LGBTQ people and obesity, leading to a perception that social media moderation is contradictory and inconsistent.
+TikTok has faced criticism for its unequal enforcement on topics such as LGBTQ people and obesity, leading to a perception that social media moderation is contradictory and inconsistent.

 Between July and September 2024, TikTok reported removing 150 million videos, 120 million of which were flagged by automated systems.
 Automated moderation may miss important context; for example, benign communities who aid people who struggle with self-harm, suicidal thoughts, or past sexual violence may inadvertently receive unwarranted penalties.
 TikTok users have used algospeak to discuss and provide support to those who self-harm.
 An interview with nineteen TikTok creators revealed that they felt TikTok's moderation lacked contextual understanding, appeared random, was often inaccurate, and exhibited bias against marginalized communities.

 Algospeak is also used in communities promoting harmful behaviors.
-Anti-vaccination Facebook groups began renaming themselves to “dance party” or “dinner party” to avoid being flagged for misinformation.
+Anti-vaccination Facebook groups began renaming themselves to "dance party" or "dinner party" to avoid being flagged for misinformation.
 Likewise, communities that encourage the eating disorder anorexia nervosa have been employing algospeak.
-Euphemisms like "cheese pizza" and "touch the ceiling" are used to refer child pornography.
+Euphemisms like "cheese pizza" are used to refer to child pornography.

 On TikTok, moderation decisions can result in consequences such as account bans and deletion or delisting of videos from the main video discovery page, called the "For You" page.
 In response, a TikTok spokeswoman told The New York Times that the users' fears are misplaced, saying that many popular videos discuss sex-adjacent topics.